Webinar date: Thursday, November 17 2016, 3:30 PM

 Please note: While the interface for ISearch has been updated since this webinar was presented, many of the practices shared by our ICoaches are key in integrating this tool into the library and classroom.
 Please contact support.infohio.org if you have questions.

-Emily Rozmus is an INFOhio Instructional Team Specialist.
-She has worked in education for 25 years, first as a secondary English teacher, and then as a district librarian.
+Emily Rozmus has worked in education for nearly 30 years, first as a secondary English teacher and district librarian before starting at INFOhio in 2013.
 Emily has developed district growth plans, integrated technology, created instruction for information literacy, fostered teacher development, and worked on teams to implement curriculum.
-At INFOhio, she focuses on helping educators use INFOhio resources to improve early learning.
-She also works to share research and best practices for helping students be better readers of INFOhio's digital text.
+At INFOhio, she focuses on developing training and outreach to support the use of INFOhio's quality instructional materials in teaching and learning.

 Erica Clay is the Director of INFOhio.
 Prior to this, she was an INFOhio Integration Librarian.
 Before joining the INFOhio team, Erica was a Library Director and a Humanities Librarian in academic libraries, a Knowledge Management Editor at a university, and taught K-8 music and PreK.